rmy1998/new-site/content/_index.md

       text: |
         - Here are three tools that significantly improved my research workflow:
         - **[Deepseek](https://chat.deepseek.com/)**
-          <span style="font-size: 0.9em;"> When I need quick AI assistance for technical problems, **[Deepseek](https://chat.deepseek.com/)** has become my go-to tool.
+          When I need quick AI assistance for technical problems, **[Deepseek](https://chat.deepseek.com/)** has become my go-to tool.
 Its R1 version responds almost instantly, and what's really cool is you can actually see how the AI thinks through problems step by step - like watching someone's thought process in real time.
-This transparency helps me adjust my questions better when the initial response isn't quite right. </span>
+This transparency helps me adjust my questions better when the initial response isn't quite right.
         - **[Inciteful](https://inciteful.xyz/)**
           For literature discovery, I prefer **[Inciteful](https://inciteful.xyz/)** over Connected Papers because it lets me analyze multiple papers at once.
 Imagine being able to search for papers based on 5-10 papers simultaneously - it's like having a research map that shows hidden relationships between different papers.
 By identifying works that have multiple references to my input papers, it reveals connections that single-paper analysis would miss, creating more comprehensive research maps.
         - **[Undermind](https://www.undermind.ai/home/)**